-And in that same section (4.1) the next to last paragraph is hereby replaced with the following:
+The next to last paragraph is hereby replaced with the following:

-For LLPs operating in the stream mode such as TCP, the RDMA-Capable Protocol implementation supports the enabling of the RDMA mode after Connection establishment and the exchange of Login parameters in stream mode.
-For LLPs that have message delivery capability such as [IB], the iSCSI Layer may use that messaging capability immediately after connection establishment before enabling iSER-assisted mode.
-The native messaging facility of such an LLP may be used for the Login parameter exchanges.
+For a transport layer that operates in byte stream mode such as TCP, the RCP implementation supports the enabling of the RDMA mode after Connection establishment and the exchange of Login parameters in byte stream mode.
+For a transport layer that provides message delivery capability such as [IB], the RCP implementation supports the use of the messaging capability by the iSCSI Layer directly for the Login phase after connection establishment before enabling iSER-assisted mode.